Young Explorers’ Club

 Bush Survival Skills

-At night look up the sky since it is time to learn about the stars which in most cases appear covering all the main constellations.
+At night look up into the sky and learn about the stars, which on most nights will include getting a good view of all the main constellations.
 This can be done before or after dinner.

-Enjoy listening to authentic myths and folk stories explain a cause, origin, or reason for something or how crisis are solved in society.
-Watch as the Maasai do their jumping dance around the camp fire.
+Enjoy listening to authentic myths and folk stories explain a cause, origin, or reason for something or how a crisis is solved in society.
+Watch as the Maasai do their jumping dance around the campfire.